anaghakarurkar/HTML_CSS_Course/README.md

 - [CSS Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS)

 ## Acknowledgments
-- Special thanks to Jonas Schmedtmann fo a really good course on Udemy to perfect HTML and CSS.
+- Special thanks to Jonas Schmedtmann for a really good course on Udemy to perfect HTML and CSS.